nickuchida/AirBnB_clone/web_static/README.md

 # 0x01.
 AirBnB clone - Web static

-This HTML and CSS code is by Nick Uchida for the front end portion of the AirBnB clone.
+This HTML and CSS code is for the front end portion of the AirBnB clone.
 By hovering over the navbar, it will expand and show you a full list of locations and amenities.
+Each "HBnB" lists the number of bedrooms, bathrooms, and how many guests it can host.
+Each also includes a description of the location along with price, amenities, and nearby attractions.

 ## Description
 What you should learn from this project: